Ariel Sharon: Alleged fundraising irregularities and Greek island affair

-Illness, incapacitation and death (2006–14)
+Illness, incapacitation and death (2006–2014)

 Sharon had been obese since the 1980s, and also had suspected chronic high blood pressure and high cholesterol – at 170 cm tall, he was reputed to weigh 115 kg.
 Stories of Sharon's appetite and obesity were legendary in Israel.
 He would often joke about his love of food and expansive girth.
 His staff car would reportedly be stocked with snacks, vodka, and caviar.
-In October 2004 when asked why he did not wear a bulletproof vest despite frequent death threats, Sharon smiled and replied, "There is none that fits my size".
+In October 2004, when asked why he did not wear a bulletproof vest despite frequent death threats, Sharon smiled and replied, "There is none that fits my size."
 He was a daily consumer of cigars and luxury foods.
 Numerous attempts by doctors, friends, and staff to impose a balanced diet on Sharon were unsuccessful.

-Sharon was hospitalized on 18 December 2005, after suffering a minor ischemic stroke.
+Sharon was hospitalized on 18 December 2005, following a minor ischemic stroke.
 During his hospital stay, doctors discovered a heart defect requiring surgery and ordered bed rest pending a cardiac catheterization scheduled for 5 January 2006.
-Instead, Sharon immediately returned to work and suffered a hemorrhagic stroke on 4 January.
+Instead, Sharon immediately returned to work and had a hemorrhagic stroke on 4 January.
 He was rushed to Hadassah Medical Center in Jerusalem.
 After two surgeries lasting 7 and 14 hours, doctors stopped the bleeding in Sharon's brain, but were unable to prevent him from entering into a coma.
 Subsequent media reports indicated that Sharon had been diagnosed with cerebral amyloid angiopathy (CAA) during his December hospitalisation.
 Hadassah Hospital Director Shlomo Mor-Yosef declined to respond to comments that the combination of CAA and blood thinners after Sharon's December stroke might have caused his more serious subsequent stroke.